 With so many Sydney activities to sink your teeth into, you’re going to need to know how to get around without spending a fortune.
 To help, we’ve put together some of our top tips.

-Use public transport – From ferries crossing the harbour to the subway system and city buses, there are plenty of ways to get from one place to another in Sydney that are both fast and affordable.
+Use public transport – From ferries crossing the harbour to the metro system and city buses, there are plenty of ways to get from one place to another in Sydney that are both fast and affordable.

 Use an Opal Card to save even more – The Opal Card is a handy card that you can tap to use on public transport.
 From Monday to Friday there’s even a maximum cap per day, so you’ll never spend more than $15.80 AUD travelling each weekday.
 On Sundays, the maximum cap is $2.70 AUD!